Home Renovation Cost Calculator

 What this tool does

 Enter materials, labour, permits, and other direct costs to see your total project expenditure.
 The calculator sums these four cost categories and adds a contingency reserve—typically applied as a percentage buffer to account for unexpected expenses or price changes during construction.
 The result shows your estimated full budget in local terms, combining known costs with this contingency allowance.
 Labour and materials usually drive the largest portion of the total, though permits and other expenses vary by location and project scope.
 This tool models a standard renovation scenario and does not account for financing costs, timeline delays, or post-completion maintenance.
-Use the output as a budgeting reference point rather than a guaranteed final cost, since actual expenses depend on local market rates, contractor pricing, and project-specific factors.
+The output serves as a budgeting reference point rather than a guaranteed final cost, since actual expenses depend on local market rates, contractor pricing, and project-specific factors.

 Enter Values